How Long Does It Take to Get a Divorce in PA?

 When couples file for divorce, they typically want it over as soon as possible to start moving on with their life.
-This often leads to someone wondering, “How long will the divorce process take?”
+This often leads to someone wondering, “How long does it take to get a divorce in PA?”
 The answer is a little complicated.

 Pennsylvania Divorce Timeline

 The divorce procedure can last shorter or longer depending on if each party agrees to the divorce.
 When both parties agree to every aspect of the divorce, it is a consent divorce, and it will be a quicker process.
 If one party does not agree to the divorce or certain aspects of the divorce, it is a non-consent divorce.
 This process takes considerably longer.

 If both parties agree to the divorce, they will follow the steps to get a 3301(c) consent divorce.
 The first step is to file and serve a divorce complaint.
 Once the divorce papers are served, they will need to way 90 days before they can proceed.
 This is a “cool off” period for the couple to ensure they genuinely want to get divorced.

 After this period is up, both parties can file an Affidavit of Consents.
 It must be filed within 30 days after it is signed and dated.
 If the parties fail to do this, they will have to re-sign and re-file it, which could prolong the time it takes to finalize the divorce.

 As long as neither party has any issues with the terms of their divorce, they should be able to file the required forms and paperwork.
 If they are proactive in getting the paperwork filed and sent, the court will be able to grant the divorce.